Skip to content

 An underground utility survey is used to determine the type and location of subsurface utility infrastructure to create a comprehensive map for a client.
 This is vital for ensuring the limitations of a project in the early stages.

-By using thorough, detailed, and accurate utility survey maps, contractors can work confidently prior to and during excavation, and can provide suitable protection for workers, abiding by health and safety regulations.
+Professional underground utility surveys contribute to site safety on construction projects.
+By using thorough, detailed, and accurate utility survey maps, contractors can work confidently prior to and during the project, ensuring safe excavation, and can provide suitable protection for workers, abiding by health and safety regulations.

 What underground utility surveying methods are there?

-There are two main types of underground utility survey methods – Radio Frequency Location (RFL) and Ground Penetrating Radar (GPR).
-Most underground mapping surveys will require a combination of the two to ensure that the map is produced accurately and comprehensively.
+Surveying underground utilities consists of two underground utility detection methods: Radio Frequency Location (RFL) and Ground Penetrating Radar (GPR).
+Most underground utility surveys require a combination of the two to ensure that the map is produced accurately.

 Radio Frequency Location (RFL) technology is the most popular data collection method used in underground utility mapping, and it works by tracing the signals emitted by underground targets.